13 min read

 A revenue model is an important concept in business that can make or break your startup's success.
 An efficient revenue model is basically just a solid monetization system for your startup, allowing you to build and manage your company's revenue streams that are both sustainable and profitable.
 In simple terms, a revenue model describes the method you employ to bring in revenue for the business.

 But just how important is it?
-Well, let's use a simple analogy to nail the point home; If your business's product or service is the heart of the company, the revenue model would be the circulatory system.
+Well, let’s use a simple analogy to nail the point home; If your business’s product or service is the company’s heart, the revenue model would be the circulatory system.
 The lifeblood.
-You can't have one without the other.
+You can’t have one without the other.

 A successful startup revenue model addresses